- Case Study

 Can I use PerfectPrimer to seal my VCT before I install a click system or floating wood floor?

-For this application, use our PerfectPaint over your VCT tiles.
-Then, apply your floating wood floor or click system.
+Yes.
+You can apply PerfectPrimer over your VCT tiles, then apply your floating wood floor or click system.

 Can I encapsulate lead paint with PerfectPrimer?